canonical/kafka-operator/docs/explanation/components.md

 (explanation-components-compatibility)=
 ## Compatibility

 The components above are released together per Apache Kafka major track (for example, `4/stable`), so a deployment should use components from the same track: a `4/stable` Kafka charm with a `4/stable` Kafka Connect charm, and so on.
+The Kafka UI and Karapace charms are an exception: they are published to the `latest/[risk]` tracks (for example, `latest/stable`) rather than to per-major tracks.

 The authoritative per-revision compatibility matrix — charm revisions, hardware architectures, Juju versions, and workload artefacts — is maintained in the [release notes](reference-release-notes-index) for each stable revision.
 The Connect integrator charms are published to `edge` only and are not covered by that matrix.
 For Juju versions, hardware requirements, and supported architectures, see the [system requirements](reference-requirements).